unkxTeam/vscode-esp-idf-tools-extension/README.md

 5. Search for [ESP-IDF Extension](https://marketplace.visualstudio.com/items?itemName=unkx.esp-idf-tools-extension).

 6. Install the extension.
-After you install the extension, Multiple icons will appear in the status bar at the bottom of VScode, click to use as needed.
+After you install the extension, When the esp-idf project is opened, Multiple icons will appear in the status bar at the bottom of VScode, click to use as needed.

 **Enjoy!**